Skip to content

 Captions aren’t optional anymore for social media success.
 As Instagram for Business has highlighted, captioned video reaches the large share of viewers who watch with sound off, so adding captions reliably lifts watch time and engagement.

-• Premiere Rush: 96% accurate but slower processing
+• Premiere Rush: among the most accurate, but slower to process

 For creators who frequently download TikTok videos for inspiration, good caption tools help you add original text while studying successful formats.